 Leasehold is another word for tenancy.
 Under a lease, or tenancy agreement, the owner (landlord) rents a property to another party (tenant) for a fixed period of time.
 During this period the tenant has exclusive possession of the property.

-In NSW the Residential Tenancies Act 2010 and the Residential Tenancies Regulation 2010 applies to most residential tenancies, including private tenancies, public housing and community housing tenancies.
-It regulates all aspects of these tenancies, for example, the contents of tenancy agreements and procedures for resolving disputes.
+In NSW the Residential Tenancies Act 2010 and the Residential Tenancies Regulation 2019 apply to most residential tenancies, including private tenancies, public housing, caravan parks and community housing tenancies.
+They regulate all aspects of these tenancies, for example, the contents of tenancy agreements and procedures for resolving disputes.

 Under the Act and also contained in the terms of the tenancy agreement, a tenant has certain obligations towards neighbours and others.
 The tenant must not: